pedrocatre/pixyll/_posts/2018-05-14-the-day-you-became-a-better-speaker.md

 ---
 layout:     post
-title:      The Day you Became a Better Presenter
+title:      The Day you Became a Better Speaker
 date:       2018-05-14
-summary:    Here are a handful of techniques that will help you go from a bad presenter to a good one.
+summary:    Here are a handful of techniques that will help you go from a bad speaker to a good one.
 categories: presentations
 ---

 _![presenter]({{ site.url }}/images/presenter.jpeg){: .image-featured }_

-There are a handful of techniques that will help you go from a bad presenter to a good one.
+There are a handful of techniques that will help you go from a bad speaker to a good one.
-I learned these from amazing presenters through out the years by asking for feedback.
+I learned these from amazing speakers through out the years by asking for feedback.
 Here is what I have learned:

 __Don't speak too fast or too slow.__ Respect the pauses.
 We have a distorted sense of time when we are presenting and we usually end up speaking too fast.
 Slow down.
 But you should also not speak too slowly as that would be boring :)